ciur/papermerge/docs/source/metadata.rst

 This additional information - shop name, price and date is so called document's **metadata**.
 Metadata is extremely useful when you need to *locate specific document among many other very similar documents*.

 Imagine that you scanned 60 groceries receipts and *organized* them in a folder named Groceries.
-If would just store those receipts on an ordinary file system the only way to distinguish between files is by file names or maybe by their text content if your storage supports OCR - finding, specific file, say the receipts you got in June 2020, would be time consuming.
+If you would just store those receipts on an ordinary file system, then only way to distinguish between files is by file names or maybe by their text content if your storage supports OCR - finding, specific file, say the receipts you got in June 2020, would be time consuming.

 A more efficient and practical way to tackle this problem is by associating to all scanned documents (receipts in this example) - metadata.
 Let's continue